-Even name of Buddhism is already dirty spot on our practice.
-It is not teaching but the stu- [partial word]-but their character or their effort.
+Even the name of Buddhism is already a dirty spot on our practice.
+It is not teaching but their character or their effort.
 When you seek for even enlightenment, his mind is not big enough.
-He is not sincere enough because he, you know-he has some purpose in his study.
-To, you know-for us I think everyone want to see a great man.
-That is not, you know-that is not a selfish desire.
+He is not sincere enough because he has some purpose in his study.
+For us I think everyone wants to see a great man.
+That is not a selfish desire.
 It is the desire which everyone has.
-But desire to accomplish something or even to propagate Buddhism is not pure enough.
-Just to-just to see someone who is holy and great and pure is our purpose of studying Zen or Buddhism.
+But the desire to accomplish something or even to propagate Buddhism is not pure enough.
+Just to see someone who is holy and great and pure is our purpose of studying Zen or Buddhism.
 [Gap in tape: Recorder stopped for unknown period and restarted on same side.]

 ... on what point your teacher could be strict.
 First of all, when you are lazy [laughs] he will be very angry.
-If, you know, good, intelligent student, you know, always involved in something which is not pure enough, he may be angry.
+If a good, intelligent student is always involved in something which is not pure enough, he may be angry.
 He is wasting his time.

-As much as possible, we should follow our inner voice, rejecting useless things and how-sometime, you know, we will think something is necessary to support yourself.
-But Dōgen says if you study hard-pure-if your practice is pure enough, you will be anyway supported by Buddha.
-You should[n't] worry who will support you or what will happen to you.
+As much as possible, we should follow our inner voice, rejecting useless things and how-sometime we will think something is necessary to support yourself.
+But Dōgen says if you study hard-if your practice is pure enough, you will be anyway supported by Buddha.
+You shouldn't worry who will support you or what will happen to you.
 You shouldn't worry about this kind of thing.
-Moment after moment, you should completely devote yourself which you-listening to your inner voice.
+Moment after moment, you should completely devote yourself-listening to your inner voice.
 That is to see someone who is great in its true sense.
-To see someone who can accept-who you can accept-that is the most important point for Zen student.
+To see someone who you can accept-that is the most important point for Zen student.

-So if you cannot accept a teacher as your teacher, you should seek for someone-someone else as your teacher.
+So if you cannot accept a teacher as your teacher, you should seek for someone else as your teacher.
 Without this kind of spirit, it is almost impossible to study our way.

-With this spirit, or to polish up our way-seeking mind, we practice zazen, you know.
-How you practice zazen is, you know, to have right posture.
-He s- [partial word]-Tatsugami-rōshi said [laughs] very interesting remark, you know, "How about your mudrā?"
+With this spirit, or to polish up our way-seeking mind, we practice zazen.
+How you practice zazen is to have right posture.
+Tatsugami-rōshi said [laughs] very interesting remark, "How about your mudrā?"
 "Hai."
 [Laughs.]
 That was very good!

 "How about your eyes?"
 "Hai."
 [Laughs, laughter.]
-In short, zazen is, you know, "Hai."
-That is a [laughter]- "How about your," you know, "spine?"
+In short, zazen is, "Hai."
+That is a [laughter]- "How about your spine?"
 "Hai."
 [Laughs.]
 "How about your chin?"
 "Hai."
 [Laughs.]

-It is, you know-actually you are not checking your posture.
-You are, you know, just, you know, accepting your posture: "Hai."
+Actually you are not checking your posture.
+You are just accepting your posture: "Hai."
 [Laughs.]
 That is zazen.
 There is no more activity in your practice, and that spirit is the greatest of all the spirit you may have [laughs].
-Even though, you know, you are like this, you know [probably gesturing], "How is the posture?"
+Even though you are like this [probably gesturing], "How is the posture?"
 [Laughs, laughter.]
 "How is your breathing?"
 "Okay" [said in a humorous, laboring voice] [laughs, laughter].

 There is no other secret in our practice.
 If you have something more than that, that is heresy [laughs, laughter].
 You have some extra.
-When you have some extra fancy practice, you know, your practice will not reach to the point.
+When you have some extra fancy practice, your practice will not reach to the point.
 I think everything is-may be the same.

-Today I was mending someone's broken cup, you know.
-If I fix it-Chht- [laughs], that is okay, you know.
-If I-after fixing it, if I do like this [probably gesturing] [laughing], you will, you know, break it.
+Today I was mending someone's broken cup.
+If I fix it-Chht-[laughs], that is okay.
+After fixing it, if I do like this [probably gesturing] [laughing], you will break it.
 So the work you do will not be so good.
-If you-if you just do it [laughs], that is zazen.
-But usually, you know, you do like this [probably gesturing] [laughs, laughter].
-That is extra, you know, and waste of time, and you are spoiling yourself by doing this.
+If you just do it [laughs], that is zazen.
+But usually, you do like this [probably gesturing] [laughs, laughter].
+That is extra, and waste of time, and you are spoiling yourself by doing this.
 "Hai."
 [Laughs.]